Agricultural Management Assistance Program (AMA)

 Some documents on this page require Adobe Reader

 Applications are accepted on a continual basis.
-Currently all signed applications on file with a local field office by Dec.
-20, 2013 will be considered for funding in FY 2014.
+Currently all signed applications on file with a local field office by June 19, 2015 will be considered for funding.
 Agricultural producers are eligible to apply for AMA on private lands.
 Contracts can be written for 1-10 years, with a minimum duration of one year after the last practice is completed.
 Annual payments cannot exceed $50,000 per person or entity per year.

 Applications will be evaluated and selected based on state ranking criteria.